GhoshAditi/MLHGW_PyGame_Zelda/README.md

 ## 🧐 About <a name = "about"></a>

-Explore name, a fantastic world full of surprises and horrors.
-Play as El, the protagonist of our narrative, as he conquers all the comes across his path in this new Soulslike!
+Explore Eldrea , a fantastic world full of surprises and horrors.
+Play as Lance, the protagonist of our narrative, as he conquers all that comes across his path in this new Soulslike!

 ## 🏁 Getting Started <a name = "getting_started"></a>